jhumphry/ukraildata_etl/README.md

       --host HOST           PostgreSQL host (if using TCP/IP) --port PORT           PostgreSQL port (if required)

+### `create_functions.py`

+This script is used to add or update various useful functions and routines.
+The source for these routines is stored in the `sql` directory and they are described in the section below.

+    $ python3 create_functions.py --helpusage: create_functions.py [-h]
+                                [--dry-run [LOG FILE]] [--database DATABASE]
+                                [--user USER] [--password PASSWORD]
+                                [--host HOST] [--port PORT]
+                                [SOURCE PATH]

+    positional arguments:
+      SOURCE PATH           The directory containing the SQL sources (default 'sql').

+    optional arguments:
+      -h, --help            show this help message and exit

+    database arguments:
+      --dry-run [LOG FILE]  Dump output to a file rather than sending to the database
+      --database DATABASE   PostgreSQL database to use (default ukraildata) --user USER           PostgreSQL user for upload
+      --password PASSWORD   PostgreSQL user password
+      --host HOST           PostgreSQL host (if using TCP/IP) --port PORT           PostgreSQL port (if required)

 ### `plot_isochron.py`

 This script takes the output from the util.isochron_latlon